-For details of the requirements for the PhD degree, you should consult the print version of the Graduate School Handbook.
+For details of the requirements for the PhD degree, you should consult the Graduate School Handbook.
 Note that the Graduate School Handbook is an on-line document and may change periodically as requirements or opportunities change.
 You should check it frequently, especially at each stage of your progress through the PhD degree program.
 If degree requirements are changed by the department or university, you normally have the option of following those rules in place when you began the degree program, or the revised rules.
-An overview of current graduate school requirements and opportunities is available on line at (https://gradsch.osu.edu/handbook).
-This chapter will present requirements and opportunities unique to the PhD in Speech and Hearing Science.
+This chapter will present additional requirements and opportunities unique to the PhD in Speech and Hearing Science.